-Management of the REIT believes that a conservative payout ratio would allow the REIT to meet its internal funding needs, while being able to support stable growth in cash distributions.
+Management of the REIT believes that no distributions would best provide the REIT the opportunity to meet its internal funding needs.
 However, subject to compliance with the Declaration of Trust, the actual payout ratio will be determined by the Trustees in their discretion.
-It is the REIT's current intention to make distributions to Unitholders at least equal to the amount of net income and net realized capital gains of the REIT as is necessary to ensure that the REIT will not be liable for ordinary income taxes on such income.
-Any increase or reduction in the percentage of AFFO to be distributed to Unitholders will result in a corresponding increase or decrease in distributions on Class B LP Units.
+It is the REIT's current intention to not make distributions to Unitholders except to the amount of net income and net realized capital gains of the REIT as is necessary to ensure that the REIT will not be liable for ordinary income taxes on such income with such distributions to potentially be in Units.